TheLazyFerret/termcodes-cpp/docs/graphic.md

 #### FUNCTION: `reset_mode({Mode, Mode...})`
 The supplied list of modes will be reset (to the terminal default).
 - If no parameter is supplied, all modes will be reset.
+- `Bold` and `Dime` use the same code for disabling.
+So if reseted, both will be reseted.

 #### FUNCTION: `reset_all()`
 Reset all modes and color to the terminal defaults.